senecajs/seneca-web/README.md

 }})
 ```

 **Note: you do not have to list all the matching wildcards.
-Only those you list explicitly will be supported.**

-The wildcard mapping object accepts the following optional properties that let you refine the route:

-   * _VERB_: any HTTP verb (GET, POST, PUT, DELETE, etc); the value can be _true_, or a middleware function, allowing you to completely customize the route.
-   * _alias_: custom URL path, concatenated to top level prefix; can contain express-style route parameters: /foo/:bar gives req.params.bar
-   * _suffix_: appended to route URL
-   * _redirect_: perform a 302 redirection with the value as the new location URL
-   * _handler_: function that translates inbound requests to Seneca actions
-   * _responder_: function that translates outbound Seneca results into HTTP response data
-   * _modify_: function that modifies the output object in some way (usually to delete sensitive fields)

-The response object that you provide to the seneca-web plugin, either via custom function, or a Seneca action response, can contain special purpose fields to control the HTTP response.
-These are:

-   * _httpstatus$_: set the HTTP status code
-   * _redirect$_: set the HTTP redirect location header

-At the top level, you can also provide general middleware
-functions that get called before the mapping handlers are
-executed.
-These functions allow you to perform shared operations, such
-as extracting a cookie token, for example.
+Only those
+  you list explicitly will be supported.**

+The wildcard mapping object accepts the following optional properties
+that let you refine the route specification:

+   * _METHOD_: any HTTP method (GET, POST, PUT, DELETE, etc); the value can be:
+      *  _true_: accept requests with this method.
+      * a middleware function: this allows you to completely customize the route.
+      * a method specification, see below.
+   * _alias_: custom URL path, concatenated to top level prefix; can contain express-style route parameters: _/foo/:bar_ sets _req.params.bar_.
+   * _suffix_: appended to route URL.
+   * _useparams_: merge any URL parameter values into the arguments for the Seneca action; default: `true`
+   * _usequery_: merge any URL query values into the arguments for the Seneca action; default: `true`
+   * _dataprop_: provide all request parameters inside a `data` property on the Seneca action, default: `false`
+   * _redirect_: perform a 302 redirection with the value as the new location URL.
+   * _handler_: function that translates inbound requests to Seneca actions, see below.
+   * _responder_: function that translates outbound Seneca results into HTTP response data, see below.
+   * _modify_: function that modifies the output object in some way (usually to delete sensitive fields), see below.

+The response object that you provide to the seneca-web plugin via a
+Seneca action response, can contain a `http$` object to control the
+HTTP response.
+This object can have the optional properties:

+   * _status_: set the HTTP status code
+   * _headers_: sub-object defining custom header values
+   * _redirect_: redirect URL

+For each HTTP method, you can provide a method specification that
+overrides some of the route specification.
+Note that URL cannot be
+modified at the method level - that would be a different route!
+In
+particular this means that the _alias_ can onyl be set at the route
+specification level.
+If you need other behaviour, your best option is
+to write a custom middleware function, as noted above.

+The method specification can contain the following properties, which
+override the route specification:

+    * _useparams_
+    * _usequery_
+    * _dataprop_
+    * _handler_
+    * _responder_
+    * _modify_

+## Handler Function

+This function has the form: `function( req, res, args, act, respond )`, where:

+   * _req_: express Request object
+   * _res_: express Response object
+   * _args_: Seneca action arguments derived from the HTTP request parameters
+   * _act_: the Seneca action function, call with `act(args,respond)`
+   * _respond_: call to return a result: `respond(err,out)`

+Provide your own handler function when you need to customize the
+behaviour of a route.

+#### Responder Function

+This function has the form: `function( req, res, err, out )`, where:

+   * _req_: express Request object
+   * _res_: express Response object
+   * _err_: Seneca action error, if any
+   * _out_: Seneca action result, if any

+Provide your own responder function when you need to customize the
+exact data of the HTTP response.

+#### Modify Function

+The output of a Seneca action is an object that is serialized to JSON
+and returned over HTTP.
+It is normally necessary to remove unwanted
+properties that should not appear to network clients.
+The default
+modifier removes all properties that contain a `$`, as this is used by
+Seneca for meta control.
+Provide your own modifer function to
+customize this behavior.

+#### General Middleware

+At the top level, you can also provide general middleware functions
+that get called before the mapping handlers are executed.
+These
+functions allow you to perform shared operations, such as extracting a
+cookie token, for example.

 ```
 seneca.act('role:web', {use:{